WangLabTHU/DeepACE/README.md

 (d)	Intra-class distances between functional and non-functional sequences (1:1 ratio) across 10 datasets.
 Top: DeepACE representation space, where distances are computed as Euclidean distances in URS.
 Bottom: original sequence space, where distances are computed using Levenshtein distance.
 Fold-change indicates how much larger the intra-class distance of functional sequences is relative to that of non-functional sequences.

+# Quick Start

+1. Predictions by functional geneomic models

+2. Unified representation

+3. Function measurement by anchor-based distances

+## Predictions by functional geneomic models

+We provide fully localized support for 16 functional genomic models published between 2016 and 2025.
+These models span highly heterogeneous software ecosystems, including incompatible conda environments, different PyTorch/TensorFlow versions, and diverse runtime dependencies.
+To make these models accessible within a unified framework, DeepACE introduces several layers of standardization and engineering integration:

+- **Unified model wrappers.** All models are encapsulated into a consistent class interface, with their dependencies organized under the `./libs` directory, enabling direct import and streamlined usage.

+- **Environment consolidation.** The original 16 heterogeneous runtime environments are reduced to only 5 unified environments (`./envs`).
+In particular, a single Lightning-based environment supports 11 different models.

+- **Standardized weight management.** In collaboration with original model authors, we cleaned and reorganized model checkpoints, dependencies, and auxiliary files, retaining only the essential parameters required for inference.

+- **Structured output annotation.** We systematically reorganized model outputs and functional channels, allowing users to rapidly identify the biological semantics associated with any output feature from any model.

+- **Built-in validation functions.** To ensure faithful reproduction, every model class includes a `quick_valid()` function.
+Each validation routine is linked to corresponding figures or statistical results from the original publication, allowing users to verify correct model loading and reproduction accuracy.

+Detailed information for all 16 models is provided in the **Preparation** section.